 Featured News

-Interdisciplinary Theoretical and Mathematical Sciences Program (iTHEMS) is an international research program at RIKEN.
+RIKEN Center for Interdisciplinary Theoretical and Mathematical Sciences (iTHEMS) is an international research center at RIKEN.
 It facilitates close collaborations among researchers from different disciplines in theoretical, mathematical and computational sciences.
+On April 1, 2025, iTHEMS transitioned from a program to a center.
 The ultimate goal of iTHEMS is to unravel the mystery of the Universe, matter, and life, as well as to solve key problems in modern society through interdisciplinary approaches.

 Upcoming Events